Creatures From African Mythology & Fantasy

 Whenever a person is taken or possessed by a Njuzu, the people do not cry but instead brew beer and play traditional music to appease the Njuzu.
 Usually the person returns after a few weeks possessing some extraordinary supernatural power they did not have before.

-In Indaba My Children, African Spiritualist, Teacher and Healer, Dr Credo Mutwa provides a collection of African mythological stories that are even more precious today because African mythos is a declining presence in modern Literature.
+In Indaba My Children, African Spiritualist, Teacher and Healer, Dr Credo Mutwa provides a collection of African mythological stories which contain stories of creatures from African Mythology that are even more precious today because African mythos is a declining presence in modern Literature.

 We are truly grateful for Dr Credo Mutwa for the legacy of this priceless work, and may his soul rest in peace.

-In the modern era, Afrofuturism appears to be one of the best means of transmitting African mythos to the next generation, and the task is now upon us to mine the legacy of African mythos in Literature and Oral Tradition so as to preserve and transmit it to the next generation.
+In the modern era, Afrofuturism appears to be one of the best means of transmitting African mythos and passing on the stories of creatures from African mythology to the next generation, and the task is now upon us to mine the legacy of African mythos in Literature and Oral Tradition so as to preserve and transmit the tales of the creatures from African mythology to the next generation.

 To continue the conversation, Join our New Facebook Group Afrifuturism Connect to share your creations and discuss African Futurism and Afroturism.